GULLET or Gullett? Having grown up seeing the

 metalworker had ground off the top part of the second T, leaving just a full

-stop.
-There had to be something in the space at the end of the name that
+space, creating an off-centre name.
+There had to be something in the space at the end of the name.

-look at the weather-worn sign (above, left) it does seem that the top part
+look at the weather-worn sign (above, left) shows that much of the letter T

 spelling of Gullet must lie in the source of the name.
 Is it from the alternative name for